adamsewell/tinyshield/README.md

 tinyShield reports some data from your site in order to improve our community and premium feeds.
 For each site that uses tinyShield, even using the community feed, will contribute back to help the other users of tinyShield.
 Think of it like herd immunity.

 ## Gain Access
 tinyShield is made up of two components - the WordPress plugin and our servers.
 The plugin will not function correctly without registering with tinyShield.
 There is no cost for the community version of our real time blocklist.
-You have the option to upgrade to our professional list and gain access to a more comprehensive blocklist.
+You have the option to upgrade to our premium access and gain access to a more comprehensive blocklist along with many more features.

 ## Privacy
 While tinyShield collects information from your site, we only collect the offending IP address, failed user login attempts, and the site the attempt was made on (as you can see from examination of the code).
 These items are only logged to determine patterns.
 No information we collect will EVER be sold or given to third parties.